-A precautionary statement means a phrase (and/or pictogram) that describes recommended measures that should be taken to minimise or prevent adverse effects resulting from exposure to a hazardous product, or improper storage or handling of a hazardous product.
+- (i) A precautionary statement means a phrase (and/or pictogram) that describes recommended measures that should be taken to minimise or prevent adverse effects resulting from exposure to a hazardous product, or improper storage or handling of a hazardous product.
 The GHS label should include appropriate precautionary information, the choice of which is with the labeller or the competent authority.
-Annex 3 contains examples of precautionary statements, which can be used, and also examples of precautionary pictograms, which can be used where allowed by the competent authority.

-(d) Product identifier

-- (i) A product identifier should be used on a GHS label and it should match the product identifier used on the SDS.
+Annex 3 contains examples of precautionary statements, which can be used, and also examples of precautionary pictograms, which can be used by the competent authority; - (ii) Precautionary statements and a code uniquely identifying each one are listed in section 2 of annex 3.
+The precautionary statement code is intended to be used for reference purposes.
+It is not part of the precautionary statement text and should not be used to replace it. - (d) Product identifier - (i) A product identifier should be used on a GHS label and it should match the product identifier used on the SDS.
 Where a substance or mixture is covered by the UN Model Regulations on the Transport of Dangerous Goods, the UN proper shipping name should also be used on the package; - (ii) The label for a substance should include the chemical identity of the substance.
-For mixtures or alloys, the label should include the chemical identities of all ingredients or alloying elements that contribute to acute toxicity, skin corrosion or serious eye damage, germ cell mutagenicity, carcinogenicity, reproductive toxicity, skin or respiratory sensitization, or Specific Target Organ Systemic Toxicity (STOST), when these hazards appear on the label.
+For mixtures or alloys, the label should include the chemical identities of all ingredients or alloying elements that contribute to acute toxicity, skin corrosion or serious eye damage, germ cell mutagenicity, carcinogenicity, reproductive toxicity, skin or respiratory sensitization, or specific target organ toxicity (STOT), when these hazards appear on the label.
 Alternatively, the competent authority may require the inclusion of all ingredients or alloying elements that contribute to the hazard of the mixture or alloy; - (iii) Where a substance or mixture is supplied exclusively for workplace use, the competent authority may choose to give suppliers discretion to include chemical identities on the SDS, in lieu of including them on labels; - (iv) The competent authority rules for CBI take priority over the rules for product identification.
-This means that where an ingredient would normally be included on the label, if it meets the competent authority criteria for CBI, its identity does not have to be included on the label.

-(e) Supplier identification
+This means that where an ingredient would normally be included on the label, if it meets the competent authority criteria for CBI, its identity does not have to be included on the label. - (e) Supplier identification